MicrosoftDocs/ATADocs/ATPDocs/suspicious-activity-guide.md

 **Description**

 Encryption downgrade is a method of weakening Kerberos by downgrading the encryption level of different fields of the protocol that are usually encrypted using the highest level of encryption.
 A weakened encrypted field can be an easier target to offline brute force attempts.
 Various attack methods utilize weak Kerberos encryption cyphers.
-In this detection, ATP learns the Kerberos encryption types used by computers and users, and alerts you when a weaker cypher is used that: (1) is unusual for the source computer and/or user; and (2) matches known attack techniques.
+In this detection, Azure ATP learns the Kerberos encryption types used by computers and users, and alerts you when a weaker cypher is used that: (1) is unusual for the source computer and/or user; and (2) matches known attack techniques.

 There are three detection types: